We all need extra support from time-to-time whether it’s due to disability, ill health, age, financial worries or language barriers.

 Our Priority Services Register (PSR) aims to provide this support.

-- To have 3.2 per cent of our total properties served signed up to our PSR register (PSR reach)
+- To have 7 per cent of our total properties served signed up to our PSR register (PSR reach)

 How have we performed?

-At the end of the year we achieved our target of having 3.2 per cent of customers signed up to the PSR register, reaching 3.3 per cent.
-This was achieved by registering 15,698 households during 2020/21.
+At the end of the year, we achieved our target of having 7.0 per cent of customers signed up to the PSR register, reaching 8.03 per cent.
+This was achieved by registering 25,786 households during 2022/23.

-This has been achieved through working in partnership with regional stakeholders who work in this field to help identify customers who are eligible for the service as well as through as through the media and wider awareness campaigns.
+This has been achieved through working in partnership with regional stakeholders, who work in this field to help identify customers who are eligible for the service, as well as through as through the media and wider awareness campaigns.

-Also we attempted to contact 75.7 per cent of our customers on the PSR at least twice against our target of 45 per cent.
+Also, we attempted to contact 90.44 per cent of our customers who have been on the PSR for more than two years at least twice.

 This means that we have outperformed all our targets for the year relating to PSR service provision.